Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 Electricity bills have grown, and they’re still growing.
 On top of external pressures like global tensions affecting supply, electricity is also taking on a bigger role in our lives.

-EVs, heat pumps, even cooking – more of it now runs on power, not gas.
+EVs, heat pumps, even cooking – more of it now runs on electricity, not gas.
 And the UK energy system is still catching up.

 As we move from fossil fuels to renewables like wind and solar, that’s brilliant for the planet – but it also means the energy we use is more dependent on the weather.
 And the grid needs expensive upgrades to keep up.
 That cost ends up in your bill.

 Then there’s the price cap.
-It’s meant to protect consumers on variable tariffs from being overcharged, but volatility is baked in.
+It’s meant to protect consumers on variable tariffs from being overcharged, but volatility is hard to avoid.

 “With the energy cap, […] it changes frequently.
 So every three months, the price will be reassessed and then that cost will either increase or decrease for the consumer,” points out Lauren.
-“So a fun fact is that last year in 2023 was generally paying £2,500 per year under the price cap.”
+“So a fun fact is that in 2023 people were generally paying £2,500 per year under the price cap.”

 What can you actually do?